tradingview/charting-library-tutorial/documentation/integration.md

 ## Creating a Charting Library widget

-Add a folder `src`, create [main.js](../src/main.js) in it and add the following code, that creates a [Charting Library widget][widget-docs-url].
-Note that the widget constructor has a lot of settings, but we are setting only mandatory ones.
+Add a folder `src`, then create [main.js](../src/main.js) in it and add code depicted below.
+This will create a [Charting Library widget][widget-docs-url].
+Note that the widget constructor has many different settings.
+We will be setting only mandatory ones.

 ```javascript
 // Datafeed implementation, will be added later